The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 If you are a spellcaster, every level or so you need to choose new spells.
 These spells do wildly different things... from charming to transforming to blowing the ever living hell out of something.
 For a spellcaster to be a good character, they need to pour over their vast list of available spells.
 When you're a veteran that knows the game really well, it is really fun.
 But when you are new, it's kinda just homework.

-Fighters don't have that problem.
+Dnd fighters don't have that problem.
 Instead of getting bigger and more powerful spells, they get bigger and more powerful actions... specifically Extra Attacks.
 When using an action to make a weapon attack roll, most classes an only attack once.
 The fighter gains more attacks as they increase in level, and more attacks means more damage and critical hits!

-No matter how powerful and a spellcaster is, they an only ever cast one big spell in a round of combat (a few exceptions, but 99% of the time, that is true).
+No matter how powerful a spellcaster is, they can only ever cast one big spell in a round of combat (a few exceptions, but 99% of the time, that is true).
 But a fighter can swing their sword as many times as their attacks allow (2 by level 5, 3 by level 11, and 4 by level 20!)

 4. They Level Up Ability Scores More

-Fighters get good...
+Fighter 5e player characters get good...
 FAST.
 Fighters increase two of the abilities scores at 4th level and again at 8th, 12th, 16th, and 19th levels.

 In other words, fighters increase their ability scores A LOT.
 What that means for you is that your fighter character will get better at being a hero a lot faster than the wizard.
 Yes... the wizard will learn cool stuff like Fly and Fireball, but they will be stuck with a -2 to Strength while you have a positive modifier to EVERY SINGLE STAT.
 By the time you are playing at higher levels, your fighter will feel VERY powerful.